 Dr. Chris Reddy is an oil chemist with considerable experience in understanding the breakdown and resistance of oil compounds after spills.

 Dr. Ari Daniel Shapiro and David Levin are science journalists and producers.
 They have developed our podcast series describing the work of C-IMAGE.
 Dr. Shapiro received his PhD in biological oceanography in 2008 from MIT and the Woods Hole Oceanographic Institution before becoming an independent radio and multimedia producer.
 David Levin is a freelance science and technology journalist based in Boston.
 His current clients include C-IMAGE, Tufts University, Harvard School of Public Health, Woods Hole Oceanographic Institution (WHOI), Pellet Productions, and Humongous Media, among others.
 To listen to or download our podcasts, click here.

 Dr. Nancy Thompson is acting Deputy Director of FIO and an expert in protected resource assessment and ecology.
 FIO is also responsible for coordinating ship time for the C-IMAGE project.
 FIO operates two vessels that are utilized by C-IMAGE institutions, the R/V Weatherbird II and R/V Bellows.

 The R/V Weatherbird II, a 115-foot, 194-ton vessel, is the flagship of the FIO fleet and was critical in the initial research surveys immediately after the Deepwater Horizon.
-C-IMAGE utilizes the Weatherbird in our annual Mud & Blood Expeditions collecting fish toxicology samples and oil-affected sediment cores.The R/V Bellows, a 71-foot vessel, has been utilized by scientists and students for more than three decades to study Florida’s estuaries and coastlines.
+C-IMAGE employs the Weatherbird in our annual Mud & Blood Expeditions collecting fish toxicology samples and oil-affected sediment cores.The R/V Bellows, a 71-foot vessel, has been used by scientists and students for more than three decades to study Florida’s estuaries and coastlines.
 It is considered a floating laboratory, and has 10 berths for scientists.